peterbyao/HitoriSolver/README.md

 Now you have `HitoriSolver-exe`, which recieves command line arguments and picks the solver accordingly.
 Use it by running:

 ```
-stack run <path-to-file> <filetype> <solver-algorithm> <parallel> --rts-options -s --rts-options -N
+stack run <path-to-file> <solver-algorithm> <depth> --rts-options -s --rts-options -N
 ```

 Some notes on the args:

-- `<filetype>` must be either `txt` or `cnf`.
+- `<path-to-file>` must be either a `.txt` or `.cnf` file.
-  - `txt` implies a Hitori board instance, which is converted into CNF and then solved
+  - `.txt` implies a Hitori board instance, which is converted into CNF and then solved
-  - `cnf` is parsed and solved directly.
+  - `.cnf` is parsed and solved directly.
 - `<solver-algorithm>` must be `dpll` (David-Putnam-Loveland-Logemann), `cdcl` (conflict-driven-clause-learning), or `lookahead`.
+  - `dpllSeq` for Davis-Putnam-Logemann-Loveland (DPLL) algorithm with serial implementation.
+  - `dpllPar` for DPLL algorithm with parallel implementation.
+NOTE: requires a `<depth>` parameter.
+  - `cdclSeq` for Conflict-Driven-Clause-Learning (CDCL) algorithm with serial implementation.
+  - `cubeAndConquer` for Cube-and-Conquer algorithm implementing look-ahead and serial CDCL.
+NOTE: requires a `<depth>` parameter.
+  - `lookaheadSeq` for Look-Ahead algorithm with serial implementation.
+WARNING: slow.
+  - `lookaheadPar` for Look-Ahead algorithm with parallel implementation.
+WARNING: slow.
+NOTE: requires a `<depth>` parameter.
-- `<parallel>` must be either `par` or `seq`
+- `<depth>` must be supplied if using `dpllPar`, `cubeAndConquer`, or `lookAheadPar`
-- `--rts-options -s` enables the summary output
-- `--rts-options -N` enables all cores.
+- `--rts-options -N` optional flag enables all cores.
 You can set a specific number of cores by adding a number after `-N`.
 For example, to use 5 cores, run `--rts-options -N5`
-- Note that for now, you cannot tune the parallel parameters (depth, number of cores, etc)
+- `--rts-options -s` optional flag enables the summary output

 For example, running this from the root directory of the project...

 ```
-stack run boards/19x19.txt txt dpll seq --rts-options -s --rts-options -N
+stack run boards/19x19.txt dpllSeq --rts-options -s --rts-options -N
 ```

 ... will run the provided 19x19 Hitori board using the sequential DPLL solver and print the solved result.
+Note: if a depth parameter is supplied with a sequential algorithm, it is ignored.

 Running this example from the root directory of the project...
 ```
-stack run CBS_k3_n100_m411_b90_999.cnf cnf cdcl par --rts-options -N --rts-options -s
+stack run CBS_k3_n100_m411_b90_999.cnf cubeAndConquer 2 --rts-options -N --rts-options -s

 ```
 ... will run the CNF dimacs file with the Cube-and-Conquer strategy with all cores enabled, and summary output.

 ## Algorithm-specific executables (for threadscoping)